 We are so lucky to have woodland making up around 25% of our landscepe here in Surrey.
 If you aren't local to us, make an effort to go and connect with your local woodlands and beautyspots and naise awareness for the need to appreciate our natural resources.
 It takes hundreds of years for woodland to build their ecosystems and create an effective communication network; it's a misnomer that we can make up for cutting down established woods with a few newly planted trees.

-If you run a local meet-up or social group and are looking for professsional speajers (virtual or in person when venues re-open), please contact me if you would like a presentation on Forest Bathing.
+If you run a local meet-up or social group and are looking for professsional speakers (virtual or in person), please contact me if you would like a presentation on Forest Bathing.

 To receive regular Blog updates (headed with a title detailing the occasion or event so that you can choose whether to open it or not), featuring New and Full Moon, meteor showers, eclipses and other meteorological events, interesting anniversaries, ancient festival dates plus notification of dates of numerological significance, sign up for the Harmony Healing e-newsletters above or at the top of any page of this Harmony Healing website.
 The nature of the Blog means that whenever there are several key dates in close succession, there will be frequent mailings.
 The sender e-mail address is (and the sender will show as Joanna Bristow-Watkins @ Harmony Healing).
 You may need to add this email to your safe list and check your junk filter initially.